courtneygrace40/guitar-hero/README.md

 ## Making A User Interface

-To make my game a playable user interface, I used the **ncurses** library.
-This library allows for the manipulation of the terminal and gets user input from the keyboard.
+To make my game a playable user interface, I used the **ncurses library**.
+This library allows for the **manipulation of the terminal** and gets user input from the keyboard.
 I used this library to create multiple windows where different things can happen simultaneously or based on the window that is used.
 I created a large window to contain the “strings” with smaller windows to contain the “notes”.
 Then, I used a loop to draw the lines using characters.
 Because the lines are created with characters, it was easy to animate notes on these strings.
 I wrote code to replace the characters over and over again at a certain speed to give the illusion that the note was moving.

 Once I had created the ability to animate the notes, I wrote a function to take in the note key and length and animate it based on that.
 This is a relatively long function, but it does successfully animate the notes based on the length, key, and speed of the song.

 ## Transforming Animations Into A Game

-One of the most crucial aspects of turning this from just a series of animations into a game was having the user interact with the animation.
-I created a function to track which key the user is pressing.
+One of the most crucial aspects of turning this from just a series of animations into a game was having the **user interact with the animation**.
+I created a function to **track which key the user is pressing**.
 While the user is holding a certain key, the “string” is highlighted.
 When they release it, the highlight ends.

 Once I had written this function, the next step to complete user interaction was to get the timing of the user compared with the computer.
-To do this, I used timestamps and pointers.
+To do this, I used **timestamps and pointers**.
 I got the timestamps from a few different functions, but I changed the value of a variable in main using pointers.
 Then, I retrieved these values in a separate function also using the pointer.
 I did this to get values from different threads simultaneously.
 There would have been no correct spot to do a function call since the animations and the user input are all happening at the same time in different spots.

 ### Threads Library

-To get the user input functions to interact at the same time as the animation functions, I used the threads library.
+To get the user input functions to interact at the same time as the animation functions, I used the **threads library**.
 The threads library allows for concurrency in C++ programming.
 I created thread objects to use the threads library.
 These objects take in function calls and function arguments.
 Then, to make sure that all of the threads stop simultaneously, I used .join() on all of the threads.

 ### SFML Library

-Finally, I used the SFML library to play music as the user plays the game.
+Finally, I used the **SFML library** to play music as the user plays the game.
 Since my game is Guitar Hero, the background music is a crucial part of the game.
 I uploaded two songs as “wav” files that play based on the user’s choice.
 The songs begin when the user enters the actual gameplay and end once the gameplay is finished.

 ### Compilation